 8. Develop a marketing concept

-By that I don't mean the pretty flyer or the high-quality business card. successful Marketing is a Concept from company sign, above Online-activities, blog/book/Articles, Lectures, advertisements up to network meetings.
+By that I don't mean the pretty flyer or the high-quality business card. successful Marketing is a Concept from company sign, above Online-activities, blog/book/Article, Lectures, advertisements up to network meetings.

 A time plan is also important here so that marketing does not get lost in the first hustle and bustle, but is carried out continuously.
 Especially those who have been self-employed for a few years often neglect this point.
 If things go well, such issues are shelved.
 But in marketing, continuity leads to Success.